 Bob Spencer asked if this is running as a hearing.
 Affirmed by Mr. Martel.
 Bob Spencer questioned capital out lay appropriations which is zero.
 Mr. Cook explained that historically the expenses were listed spread across a number of different areas.
 This year in an attempt to capture the true costs, they can now be located on page 8 of General Fund (GF).
 Regarding budget for Parks and Recreation, Rita Service stated on March 12th the day park committee presented their budget.
 On 3/13/20 the board requested further changes.
 The resolution was for the Board to come to a loss of $36,620.00.
 Communication from Park committee came on Tuesday asking if changes were made could they still be entered into the budget.
 Response was yes if received by noon.
 Changes were completed by the Committee and given at the time requested but not reflected in the budget.
 Why were the changes not entered as the Committee detailed?
 Sharon Schultz clarified that Social Security and Medicare were not budgeted so that was added.
 She assured Ms. Service that all the funds are there.
 Janitorial supplies were entered into office supplies and not as described by the Committee.
 Mr. Cook further clarified that the supplies should not be added to the Janitorial services which is a contract service.
 The day park requested that the janitorial supplies be entered into Day Park repairs and maintenance.
 Ms. Service is upset that the specific general ledger accounts were not placed as requested.
 Committee feels that there are funds missing and they cannot verify that these items were reflected in the budget.
 Mr. Martel and Ms. Schultz state that the revised numbers were entered.
 Township did not add any new categories as requested by the committee.
 Ms. Service requested verification that the revised numbers ($59,512.) were entered into the budget.
 Confirmed by Mr. Martel and Ms. Schultz.
 Ms. Service wants it noted that the revised numbers are correct but the line items are incorrect per the submission given to the Board on 3/13/20 at 12:01 pm.
 They were not entered in the budget for tonight’s meeting.
 Mr. Cook suggests that tonight the amount be approved that was requested by Committee and later Ms. Service, Mr. Martel and Ms. Schultz sit down together to re-assign GL numbers which will satisfy all parties.
 Upon review the figures regarding the General Fund loss and the budget numbers presented by the Day Park committee are not in alignment.
 Mr. Cook recommends that the Board make a decision to stay with what was submitted by the Day Park Committee and increase the budget to meet the numbers requested ($1182) to the $36,620 net loss and remove the $2500 difference and align dollars with the right numbers with the cooperation of Ms. Service.
-Bob Spencer (or Tom Stillings?) would like to address general procedures.
+Bob Spencer would like to address general procedures.
 He feels that it is procedurally wrong to present a budget that has not been reviewed and addressed at a hearing for a vote.
 Observationally, he feels that the budgets should have been presented a week prior to hearing.
 Mr. Cook states that if the amounts are not changing in value to what is presented, it is appropriate to approve changes tonight for final vote to happen in April 2020.